uv-yuval-cohen/Legal-Hallucinations-Detector/README.md

    source venv/bin/activate  # On macOS/Linux
    ```

-2. Run the pipeline on a test file:
+2. Run the pipeline on a test file using the simple model by default:
    ```bash
    python hallucination_detector_pipeline.py test_legal_text_1.txt
    ```